kaz-utashiro/App-Greple-tee/README.md

     Invoke new command individually for every matched part.

+- **--bulkmode**

+    With the <--discrete> option, each command is executed on demand.
+The
+    <--bulkmode> option causes all conversions to be performed at once.

 - **--fillup**

     Combine a sequence of non-blank lines into a single line before